 Color Marker: Pressing the left mouse button, move your cursor over a phrase to highlight it.
 Clicking the Color Marker TVR Tool displays a selection of marker colors to choose from; choose white to remove all highlighting.

 absolution (ab-sah-LOO-shen) 1. the act of absolving or the state of being absolved.
-2. the formal remission of sin imparted by a priest, as in the sacrament of penance
+2. the formal remission of sin imparted by a priest, as in the sacrament of penance.
+Click to receive the free Daily Vocabula.

 It has enough syllables to sound powerful and weighty while representing the sort of enlightened benevolence and hope of forgiveness.